-Elisa Mansur is a dual degree MPA and MBA candidate at Harvard Kennedy School and MIT Sloan.
-Elisa is also a Fellow from the Lemann Foundation, MIT Legatum and the Brazilian-American Chamber of Commerce.
+Elisa Mansur graduated in 2020 with a dual degree MPA and MBA from Harvard Kennedy School and MIT Sloan.
+Elisa was also a Fellow at the Lemann Foundation, MIT Legatum, and the Brazilian-American Chamber of Commerce.
 Originally from Brazil, she studied Business Administration at the Pontifical Catholic University of Rio de Janeiro and launched her career leading and supporting company-wide projects in the infrastructure sector.
 After working in Silicon valley, Elisa committed to her passion for leveraging business and public service to promote positive impact in her home country.
-In 2017, she co-founded doebem, a nonprofit organization that fundraises to pre-vetted poverty-alleviation charities in Brazil and in the African continent, having helped over 4,000 people to date.
-As a lifelong volunteer in educational projects, Elisa later refocused her efforts to deliver quality care to children between zero and six years old by co-founding mopi, a network of home-based daycare centers in Brazil. mopi empowers women entrepreneurs with training and resources to offer childcare services from their own homes.
-As a Cheng Fellow, Elisa will take the learnings from mopi’s pilot and explore further opportunities for her venture in Brazil.
+In 2017, she co-founded doebem, a nonprofit organization that fundraises to pre-vetted poverty-alleviation charities in Brazil and in the African continent, having helped over 5,000 people to date.
+As a lifelong volunteer in educational projects, Elisa later refocused her efforts to deliver quality care to children between zero and six years old by co-founding Carinos, a network of home-based daycare centers in Brazil.
+Carinos empowers women entrepreneurs with training and resources to offer childcare services from their own homes.
+As a Cheng Fellow, Elisa took the learnings from Carinos’ pilot and expanded her venture in Brazil.